qwq0867/SDU-Openlab-Accessment-II-2/README.md

 # SDU-Openlab-Accessment-II-2
+Creator: qwq0867
+Started on Oct 8th,2022.
- A plugin for Chrome which provide a dark mode for bilibili.
+Description: A plugin for Chrome which provide a dark mode for bilibili.